Histology

 Unlike many other techniques, electrophysiological experiments provide

-data and information that can
+data and information that can be

-appreciated in real time.
+observed in real time.
 No need to wait an hour or a day to know if

 the experiment worked!
-The
+The animation

 shown above illustrates a measurement of the neurons' V-I profile as

 done in real time.
+Evidently

 protocols such as this are usually performed at a slightly slower rate,

-and must be repeated
+and must be repeated often during

 an experiment.
 But the information they provide can be interpreted